LonamiWebs/lonamiwebs.github.io/content/new-computer.md

 Once I had `cargo` ready, installed `hacksaw` and `shotgun` with it to perform screenshots.

-I also disabled the security delay when downloading files in Firefox because it's just annoying, in `about:config` setting `security.dialog_enable_delay` to `0`.
+I also disabled the security delay when downloading files in Firefox because it's just annoying, in `about:config` setting `security.dialog_enable_delay` to `0`, and added the [Kill sticky headers](https://alisdair.mcdiarmid.org/kill-sticky-headers/) to my bookmarks (you may prefer [the updated version](https://github.com/t-mart/kill-sticky)).

 The `utils-linux` comes with a `fstrim` utility to [trim the SSD weekly](https://wiki.archlinux.org/index.php/Solid_state_drive#Periodic_TRIM), which I want enabled via `systemctl enable fstrim.timer` (you may also want to `start` it if you don't reboot often).
 For more SSD tips, check [How to optimize your Solid State Drive](https://easylinuxtipsproject.blogspot.com/p/ssd.html).

 If the sound is funky prior to reboot, try `pulseaudio --kill` and `pulseaudio --start`, or delete `~/.config/pulse`.

+I haven't been able to get the brightness keys to work yet, but it's not a big deal, because scrolling on the power manager plugin of Xfce does work (and also `xbacklight` works, or writing directly to `/sys/class/backlight/*`).

 ## Tuning Windows